LLNL/lbann/docs/layers/transform_layers.rst

 Reshape
 ----------------------------------------

-The Reshape layer reinterprets a tensor with new dimensions.
+The :python:`Reshape` layer reinterprets a tensor with new dimensions.

 The input and output tensors must have the same number of entries.
 This layer is very cheap since it just involves setting up